GArmane/rust-echo-server/README.md

 ```
 You can also extend the server’s functionality by adding more route handlers or response types.

+# Next tasks

+These are the next tasks, suggested by the Rust Book.

+1. Add more documentation to ThreadPool and its public methods.
+2. Add tests of the library’s functionality.
+3. Change calls to unwrap to more robust error handling.
+4. Use ThreadPool to perform some task other than serving web requests.
+5. Find a thread pool crate on crates.io and implement a similar web server using the crate instead.
+Then compare its API and robustness to the thread pool we implemented.

 # License

 This project is licensed under The Unlicense - see the LICENSE file for details.